Are you wondering what the behavioral philosophy of optometry has to offer your patients and your practice?

 "Not another turnkey program."
 "Gives understanding of the process."

 "Now I see why prerequisites are necessary."

 "Basic understanding of vision and vision therapy just blossom."

-Question: Why Take The Art & Science of Optometric Care—A Behavioral Perspective Course First?
+Why Take: The Art & Science of Optometric Care—A Behavioral Perspective Course, First as an O.D.?

 "I just wanted to share some thoughts regarding your courses entitled The Art and Science of Optometric Care – A Behavioral Perspective.
 I wish I had taken this course before VT I and VT II because the ‘Art and Science’ course is a paradigm shifter.
 We come out of optometry school with a medical model mindset, as a rule.
 This course forced me to re-think those ideas and look at each patient differently.
 I’m not practicing the same kind of optometry as I did before this course.
 Now I’m doing a better job of looking at the whole patient and integrating my case with that picture.
 Thanks for the insight."